-There are lots of ways to encourage a love of reading and writing from an early age by taking part in Literacy activities outside.
+There are many ways to encourage a love of reading and writing from an early age by participating in Literacy activities outside.
 We have picked 10 outdoor literacy activities for kids to get you started.

-We have written all about den kits and how to make your own den here with a simple step by step guide.
+We have written about den kits and how to make your own den here with a simple step-by-step guide.
 Encourage children to take books outside and read outdoors.

-Let’s face it kids love to pick things up!
+Let’s face it: kids love to pick things up!
 They will naturally pick things up they are drawn to.
-For early years harness this and use the items they find like sticks, flower petals, acorns, pine cones, leaves, etc. to make letter shapes.
+For early years, harness this and use the items they find, like sticks, flower petals, acorns, pine cones, leaves, etc., to make letter shapes.
 Not only will they be engaging with nature but learning at the same time.
 Using sand at the beach is another excellent way to practice letter writing.

 We love using our nature journal to write poetry or prose whilst outdoors.
 You could jot down a few ‘story prompts’ to get children started whilst outdoors.

 Here are a few of our own to get you started;

 - I am relaxing on the beach when suddenly I hear…